 Position 100 mm is the linear motor fully extended therefore the smallest lung volume possible

-This mode is not part of the physiology and its use is limited to test the Lung Module.

 B.3.3.
 “Spontaneous” Mode

 In this mode, the Lung Module spontaneously breathes and can be assisted with a Ventilator.
 Since a real ventilation device is used, the CALIFIA® Simulator virtual Ventilator, as described in section 8.2, disables and disappears.